harupy/python_typing_game/README.md

 ## Usage
 1. Capture the area where English words are displayed
-2. Just wait for the program to solve the game
+2. Just wait for the game to end

-## How it works
+## How this works
 1. Capture the specified area on the screen
-2. OCR extracts English words from the captured image
+2. Apply OCR to the captured image to extract English words
-3. Type the extracted English words with `PyAutoGui`
+3. Type the extracted words with `PyAutoGui`
 4. Repeat 1 ~ 3 until the game ends

 ## Demo